Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - Navigate to the home page `http://localhost:5173/`

-- You should see a loading state with a spinning Airplane for 3 seconds before the planes are displayed
+- You should see a loading state with a spinning Airplane for 3 seconds before the planes are displayed.

 - Now stop the Frontend and API by pressing `Ctrl + C` in the terminal